 ETHNOMEDICINE: THE PRECIOUS HORN

-The Harappan Unicorn, the evidence strongly suggests was an integral part of unicorn mythology for the Indus civilization, that stood for male creative power, and that its cult purported to secure rain and fertility for purposes of agriculture and animal husbandry.
-The single ‘horn’ of the rhinoceros being a phallic symbol of erect virility.
-‘Horn’ or ‘tusk’ in Sanskrit is śrnga– and its derivative ; śrngara– has as one of its principal meanings erotic, love, sexual passion.
+Asko Parpola suggests, that the Harappan Unicorn seal, was an integral part of unicorn mythology for the Indus civilization, that stood for male creative power, and that its cult purported to secure rain and fertility for purposes of agriculture and animal husbandry.

 Zakariya al Qazwini